Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step5.md

 #### Playbook Simplification
 1\.
-Go ahead and open up your playbook.
 The first thing to do is to delete the `ping` task.
+Go to your playbook in the editor now, highlight, then and erase the `ping` task entirely.
+Be careful not to erase, or cripple the syntax of remaining code.

 2\.
-Now, let's pull out our `with_items` construct and combine it with the special `{{item}}` notation, so can compress our `apt` module installs.
+Now, let's pull out the `with_items` module and combine it with the special `{{item}}` notation, so can compress our `apt` module installs.
 Try to put this into place without looking down at the code snippet, but the following is the end result of this implementation:

 <pre class="file" data-filename="playbook.yml" data-target="replace"><blockquote>